 - flashlights or headlamps – enough for the kids too

 - toiletries (toothbrushes, bug spray, sun screen, chap stick – that’s it)

 - extras: cards or a small game, books for the adults to read, special candy or treats, any necessary snugglies or blankies.

-So, as you can see, once we gather all this stuff up, it will fill at least 2 adult packs.
-Remember, the more kids, the more food and clothes and bigger the tent.
-When we did a trip with two of our children, we had a third adult come along who helped in carrying some of the gear and food.
+As you can see, once we gather all this stuff up, it will fill at least 2 adult packs.
+Remember, the more kids, the more food and clothes and bigger the tent will be!
+When we did a trip with two young children, we had a third adult come along who helped in carrying some of the gear and food.
 We also stuffed both tents into the chariot with our toddler which freed up a lot of pack space and weight.

 - Everyone has a larger than usual appetite when out hiking and camping.

 - Make sure everyone drinks lots and lots of water.
 Drinking the water early in the hike or larger amounts at water sources means less weight to be carried while hiking.

 - Bring pajamas which can be worn during the day either on their own or under clothes for extra warmth or if in need of something dry.